SystemFw/blog/content/staging/oop-data-oriented.md

 My day job involves designing and implementing distributed systems for [Unison Cloud](unison.cloud), the next-gen cloud platform we're building on top of the [Unison](unison-lang.org) language.

+One of the unique features of our cloud is the power to manipulate persistent and transactional storage as if it was an in-memory datastructure.

+This capability is modelled as a set of _abilities_ , Unison's take on algebraic effects that can express custom control flow abstractions as ordinary straight-line code.

 Let's start by talking about a unique capability of our Cloud: manipulating persistent and transactional storage as if it was an